openlayer-ai/templates/python/llms/azure-openai-rag/README.md

 # RAG + Openlayer (Python)

-This template shows how to set up Openlayer with a project built with using a **RAG pipeline in Python**.
+This template shows how to set up Openlayer with a project built with using a **RAG pipeline that uses Azure OpenAI in Python**.
 It features Openlayer's:

 - **development** mode: used to test your AI system automatically using CI / CD.